School Meal Provisions at St. Mark's

 If you think you may be entitled to free school meals please check the information here.

 The children can buy a healthy slice of toast each morning at playtime if they wish.
-This is to be paid by sending £6 at the beginning of each half term.
 This is a great fund raising activity to boost our school funds.

 Up to the term in which they are five, school milk (one third pint) is supplied to children free of charge.
-After that milk will be provided at the rate of 66p per week payable in advance.
+After that, for children who wish to continue having school milk, milk can be payed for before the start of each new full term.
+The cost for Autumn 2022 term is £11.95 and is payable through the online Parent Pay system.
 We give plenty of notice that payment is due and it is parent’s responsibility to ensure that payment has been made.
 No milk will be provided without payment and only in very exceptional circumstances will we accept late payment.
 We cannot change our milk order on a daily basis.